julianponguta/api-whatsapp-web-js/README.md

 Before you begin, make sure you have Node.js installed and optionally Docker for container management.

-### Instalación
+### Installation

-First, clone the repository to your local machine:
+First, clone the repository to your local machine: `git clone https://github.com/julianponguta/api-whatsapp-web-js && cd api-whatsapp-web-js`

-Install the necessary dependencies:
+Install the necessary dependencies: `npm install`

-To start the application, run:
+To start the application, run: `node index.js`

-Or, if you prefer to use Docker, build and run the container:
+Or, if you prefer to use Docker, build and run the container: `docker-compose up --build`

 ## Usage